rpav/cl-xcb-xlib/README.md

 * XCB, of course; if you're using a recent Xorg, you probably have this already

-* Lisp: cffi/libffi branch, ChanL, static-vectors, trivial-garbage
+* Lisp: cffi master (with libffi), static-vectors, trivial-garbage

 * Not strictly necessary: cl-opengl if you want to use GLX, cl-cairo2 if you want cairo-xcb integration.